Safestore Post Strong First Quarter Results

 "Our first quarter performance has been pleasing, supported by revenue from our recent acquisition of Alligator Self Storage complementing solid like for like growth.
 The strong trading momentum from our Paris stores continued in Q1, combined with encouraging UK occupancy growth.

-"Over the last eighteen months we have consolidated our market leading positions in the UK and Paris with the addition of 30 stores to the portfolio via the acquisitions of Space Maker and Alligator and the opening of six new sites.
+leading positions in the UK and Paris with the addition of 30 stores to the portfolio via the acquisitions of Space Maker and Alligator and the opening of six new sites.
 We continue to progress our new store pipeline with four new sites in London (Mitcham, Paddington Marble Arch), Birmingham Merry Hill and Paris Poissy.
 In addition, our strong and flexible balance sheet allows us to continue to consider value accretive investments as and when they arise.

-"Our priority, and largest opportunity, remains the significant upside from the utilisation of our 1.9m square feet of invested unlet space.
+opportunity, remains the significant upside from the utilisation of our 1.9m square feet of invested unlet space.
 We remain confident in the future and focused on the continued delivery of value to all shareholders."

 UK Trading Performance: